opdev/l5-operator-demo/docs/markdown/level3.md

 <aside class="notes">
 Speaker notes:
-we can create a new db with the old db as the source
+This can be done by modifying the PostgresCluster custom resource
 </aside>

 ---
-#### Create bestie2
+#### Create Bestie version B
-- point to the cloned database
+- Point to the cloned database (Version A)
 ```
 apiVersion: pets.bestie.com/v1
 kind: Bestie